 It's a very important question.
 I've read several articles and posts written by people in tight situations, and there was one quote in particular that really stood out to me: “Never again will I put my family in this financial situation.”

 If this statement resonates with you, the time to act is now.

 Instead of running for the hills, I'm going to help you level up and take action.

-I became self-employed with a lead generation business back in 2014, its definitely one of the strongest recession proof businesses because I can generate leads for industries that are necessities. (plumber, roofer, electrician, etc)
+I became self-employed with a lead generation business back in 2014, and it's definitely one of the strongest recession proof businesses because I can generate leads for industries that are essential. (plumber, roofer, electrician, etc)

 Click here for more info on this business, my #1 recession proof business recommendation in 2021.

 Consumerism is the crux of these businesses' success.